xiaoxiae/slama.dev/_posts/2023-02-23-gpu-computing.md

 	- non-async versions of memory operations (`cudaMemcpy()`, `cudaMemset()`)

 #### Virtual Shared Memory
-- let CPU and GPU have the same address space
+- lets **CPU and GPU have the same address space**
-- nice to deal with (only one type of pointers)
+- nicer to deal with (only one type of pointers)
 - access costs can be quite significant

 - **Unified Virtual Addressing (UVA)**
+	- support since CUDA 4
 	- single virtual address space for all memory in the system
 	- GPU code can access all memory
+	- _does not automagically migrate data from one physical location to another_

 - **Unified Memory (UM)**
+	- newer way (CUDA 6) of handling memory
 	- pool of managed memory that is shared between CPU and GPU
-	- single pointer is sufficient
 	- automatic (page) migration between CPU and GPU domains

 ### Productivity